 Ingredients – for 1 cup

-• 2 -3 tablespoons expresso or strong coffee
+• 2 -3 tablespoons espresso or strong coffee

 • 3 teaspoons Crème de Menthe liqueur (white or green)